1-1is0/mongodb-notes/README.md

 ```

 for query inside a polygon and check if certain locations are inside a polygon there is `$geowithin` operator.
+for polygon type in first and last point must be the same ex: `[p1, p2, p3, p4, p5, p1]`

 ```javascript
 db.places.find({location: {$geoWithin: {$geometry: